sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 Let's summarise what we've seen so far.

 You interact with the Grid via the UI machine ``ui.grid.sara.nl``.
 You describe each job in a ``JDL`` (Job Description Language) file where you list which program should be executed and what are the worker node requirements.
-From the UI, you create first a proxy of your grid certificate and submit your job with ``glite-*`` commands.
+From the UI, you create first a proxy of your Grid certificate and submit your job with ``glite-*`` commands.
 The resource broker, called ``WMS`` (short for Workload Management System), accepts your jobs, assigns them to the most appropriate ``CE`` (Computing Element), records the jobs statuses and retrieves the output.

 This is a short overview of the commands needed to handle simple jobs: